chkware/chkware.github.io/docs/05-References/054-testcase-reference.md

 ### AssertMapKeyCount

 Checks if data given in `actual` is a JSON object or dictionary.
-If so, does it have same number of key given in `expected`.
+If so, does it have same number of keys given in `expected`.

 ```yaml
 spec: